kantmn/anker-solix-api/README.md

 # docker container setup
-pull the container as needed, there are currently two tags available for amd64/intel64 and arm64 `` docker pull ghcr.io/kantmn/anker-solix-docker-api:amd64 docker pull ghcr.io/kantmn/anker-solix-docker-api:arm64 ``
+pull the container as needed, there are two plattforms (amd64/arm64) available as tags (latest/or yyyy-mm-dd) available.
+``
+docker pull ghcr.io/kantmn/anker-solix-api:latest
+``

 Map path from container